Cerebral Palsy Claims

 A

 Diagnosis usually involves a period of waiting for the definite and permanent appearance of specific motor problems, but most cases can be diagnosed by 18 months.
-Until recently, there was a widespread belief that all cases of cerebral palsy were a result of birth complications but, following extensive research, it is now realised that this is not the case.
+Until recently, there was a widespread belief that all cases of cerebral palsy were a result of birth complications but, following extensive research, it has now been determined that this is not the case.
 Even though the cause of many cases of cerebral palsy is not known, it is estimated that about 10 per cent can be directly attributable to brain injury during birth.

 • Review the child's medical history and development, and whether or not the child sustained a birth injury or any other problems before, during or shortly after birth